 When you're sad, it's natural to desire to withdraw from society and abandon your obligations at home and at work.
 Don't.
-Maintaining a healthy lifestyle by staying active and taking on everyday duties will help you avoid depression.
+Maintaining a healthy lifestyle by staying active and performing everyday duties will help you avoid depression.

 They offer you a feeling of achievement and help you to feel grounded.
 It's alright if you can't commit to a full-time school or job.
 Consider working part-time.
 If that's too much, try doing voluntary work.